Germany is Europe’s most queer country according to a new LGBT report. Here’s all you need to know about traveling to gay Germany

 See some art – Hamburg is bursting with art and design, with the Hamburger Kunsthalle being a natural highlight.
 It’s a huge museum, one of the largest in Germany, in fact.
 It has entire wings dedicated to the Old Masters, to 19th century art and a cube filled with four floors of modern and contemporary art.

-LGBT – Gay Hamburg Travel Guide
+LGBTQ – Gay Hamburg Travel Guide

 Hamburg is definitely northern Germany’s gayest city, and St Georg, the historically gay district right by the main train station, is where most of the city’s LGBT life is centered.
 These are a few of the best things you should know about: